Dealing with Insurance Adjusters After a Car Crash

 It’s pretty simple.
 If you are hurt, you probably need an attorney.
 Many “experts” on the internet try to tell you how to do it, but there are no formulas and heaven knows, insurance companies don’t publicize how they evaluate a claim.
 Each car crash and each individual is unique.
 Not every person heals the same way or has the same injuries.
 You should contact an attorney as soon as possible after the crash so that you have all of the information.

 Your Injury Does Not Have to Meet the Adjuster’s Timeline

 Take 60 days minimum before discussing your injury with the insurance company.
 Do not let them rush you.
 No matter how badly you are hurt, you never know the full extent for several weeks or months.
 There is no need to let an insurance adjuster put you on his or her timeline.
 And, don’t let the insurance adjuster try to tell you what kind of medical treatment you need.

 Why would anyone ever take medical advice from an insurance adjuster?
 They don’t have a medical background.
 They are not in the business of making sure you are properly compensated as that is not how profits are made.

-So, if you are hurt, don’t discuss your injuries it with the insurance company.
+So, if you are hurt in a motor vehicle crash, don’t discuss your injuries it with the insurance company.
 Don’t read the ER discharge paper to them and don’t send pictures of your injury.
 If a situation deems that the insurance company have access to ANY of your medical records or photos of your injury, you want a professional to do the disclosures.
 If you are to that point, you need an attorney.